The Pocket Project: 2015 fundraiser for the Nsumensa Village Project is underway!

 As of today the Nsumensa Village Primary School has three teachers and 60 students that would not have had the opportunity to attend school.
 Thanks to the generosity of the Jamin Fund and hundreds of caring individuals, the children in Nsumensa Village and the teachers employed have more opportunities in life to support themselves and their families due to the gift of education.

 Donations given to the Pocket Project go towards teachers salaries, school supplies, and building maintenance.
-In June 2014 Heather will travel to Ghana with the goal of working with the Ghana Education Service to transfer the Nsumensa Primary School from private to public.
-Donations will also go towards helping make this trip possible.
+We are currently working with the Ghana Education Service to transfer the school over to their system.
+This will be a huge and exciting step towards longterm sustainabilty!
+Donations will also go towards the the process of making this transition happen.

 It is not our intention to convey that Nsumensa village is a place to be pitied for its poverty, but rather is a vibrant community that needs our help to do more.